What is Film History?

 Edison’s Kinetoscope

 Furthermore, when compared to the films of today, the ‘cinema’ of the mid-1890s seems alien to us.
-If you go to cinema today, you expect blockbuster films with magnificent explosions, high pursuit car chases and a plethora of A-list actors.
+If you go to a cinema today, you expect blockbuster films with magnificent explosions, high pursuit car chases and a plethora of A-list actors.
 By contrast, lacking in narrative, these early ‘actualities’ could be argued to not be ‘cinema’ at all.
 In fact, it wasn’t until the 1910s that ‘feature-length’ films were introduced.
 Examples of these early actuality films include ‘L’arrivée d’un train en gare de La Ciotat’ (‘The Arrival of a Train’) by the Lumiere brothers and ‘Rough Sea at Dover’ by Birt Acres and R.W.
 Paul.

 ‘The Arrival of a Train’ (1896)